ApplicationCoding/console-calculator/README.md

 **Documentation:** https://github.com/ApplicationCoding/calculator/wiki/Documentation

 News: The development of Calculator v2.0 was moved to be released on March.
 The date is unconfirmed, yet.
+The Discussion page is now open as well for questions and ideas.

 Current Version: 1.6.0